-In light of limitations on public gatherings, Oxygen will not be hosting opening receptions or in person artist talks for the time being, however, our in gallery presentations will be supplemented with online engagement opportunities.
+Given the ongoing pandemic, Oxygen will not be hosting opening receptions or in person artist talks for the time being; however, our in gallery presentations will be supplemented with online engagement opportunities.

-For the next while, the in-gallery experience will be a bit different when you come to visit.
+Oxygen will be open to the public with the following prevention protocols in place.
+As such, the in-gallery experience will be a bit different when you come to visit.
 To plan your trip please find our COVID-19 prevention protocols below:

 ☞ Hand Sanitizer will be available to all visitors at the front door.
 We encourage all visitors to use the provided hand sanitizer prior to entering the centre.

-☞ Health Declaration: Visitors will be asked to sign-in at the front door.
+☞ Health Declaration: Visitors will be asked to sign-in at the front door for contact tracing purposes.

-☞ Front door will remain open during hours of operation (weather permitting).
+☞ Front door and windows will remain open during hours of operation (weather permitting).